kuttaineh/unknotted/README.md

 Plays for control and possession result in inefficiency, injury, and premature death.
 Instead, we can focus on the quality of everyone's life by looking into securing the components necessary so that each is able to live a whole life in a thriving way.

 ### How shall the social contract be defined?
 Governments are for establishing and maintaining order.
 States are about conferring privilege.
 If you doubt the third point then consider the lobbying industry.

-[Classical Liberals](https://youtu.be/iU-8Uz_nMaQ) seek to remove forms of privilege, especially that privilege enabled by the state.
+For the last half millennium [Classical Liberals](https://youtu.be/iU-8Uz_nMaQ) have been working to remove state enabled privilege.
+It's the hope of this author that expanding the recognized rights of wo|men to include an explicit portion of nature universally would resolve not only conflicts between people but also enable the same to always have a fallback position in any negotiation.
+For more on this set see https://bigthink.com/thinking/classical-liberalism-explained/.

 ### With regard to government
 From where does the power to set and grow government come?
 As time progresses does the locus of control remain with citizens: the families and communities they represent; or, does it migrate into the state enabled legal fictions which are corporations and unelected bureaucracies?
 The best government is the one where [decisions](https://youtu.be/GD0moAiq22k) are made at the most local competent level possible.